 Providing extra things like a hanging treat ball, a flock block, and a base heater for the water fount will make winter even more enjoyable for your birds.

-Raising chickens in winter can certainly be a hassle, but if you can avoid these chicken keeping mistakes, you’ll be golden.
+Raising chickens when it’s cold out can certainly be a challenge.
+But if you can avoid these winter chicken keeping mistakes, you’ll be golden.
 Make sure your chickens are happy and healthy this winter and they’ll thank you a thousand times over with fresh eggs and chicken cuddles!